MarkMasiak/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 ## Prepare the Development Environment
 In order to install the GDPR Activity Hub, eventually customizing the solution and hosting it in your own hosting environment, you will need a development machine ready to build SharePoint Framework (SPFx) solutions.
 You can find detailed and updated instructions about how to setup up an SPFx development machine in the document ["Set up your SharePoint client-side web part development environment"](https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment)

+## Node 8 should be LTS Version
+> If you are seeing the error: "Node Sass does not yet support your current environment: Windows 64-bit with Unsupported runtime (57)"
+Update node-sass to v4.5 or downgrade node to v6.
+There was never support for Node 8 in anything but release 4.5.3.
+This is due to the build in the SharePoint Client Side pre-requisites and the issues with Node Version and Node-Sass compatibility - trying to figure this out took a while.
+Basically the following versions install by default which are not compatible:
+Node version: v8.9.4
+Node-sass version: 3.13.1

+> There's also an issue with Node-sass with having different versions in different locations so you need to check your install path "C:\Program Files\nodejs" and "C:\Windows\System32" compatibility version information can be found here https://github.com/sass/node-sass/releases

+For the solution to work upgrade Node, Npm, Node-sass, Libsas;
+* Node version 8.9.4
+* Npm 5.71
+* Node-sass 4.7.2
+* Libsas 3.5.0

+some commands to check versions:
+* node -p "require('node-sass').info"
+* npm ls node-sass

+check to see if updates required:
+* Npm outdated
+* Npm update
+* Npm install node-sass

+## Visual studio C++ Redist 2015

+open up a new cmd as administrator and run this command:
+* npm install --global --production windows-build-tools then
+* npm config set msvs_version 2015 --global
+close all instances of shell, reopen powershell

+## Download the Source Code

 Now, pull the source code of the project either using [this repository](https://github.com/SharePoint/sp-dev-gdpr-activity-hub) and a GIT client, or simply download [a ZIP file](https://github.com/SharePoint/sp-dev-gdpr-activity-hub/archive/master.zip) with the source code of the solution.